 Once my studio space was open, I left my position with the local newspaper.
 I worked in schools, offering my workshops during the day.
 Then, I worked with children and teenagers in my shop after school hours.
 I started support groups for women who were recently divorced, or had been sexually abused.
 I also had two opportunities to work with the Military Family Resource Centre supporting families where one partner was diagnosed with ptsd.
 I worked with partners at a retreat and then with entire families at a summer camp.
 I enjoyed using art to improve communication and teach specific skills to family members.
 I have built many partnerships over the years-people who contact me annually to participate in their events.
 My individual clients come from word of mouth.
 I meet with men, women and children.

-I have spent over a year interviewing women from all walks of life about their experience of motherhood for my book, The Mommy Monologues.
+I have spent over a year interviewing women from all walks of life about their experience of motherhood for my book, Out of the Mouths of Moms.
 This project has helped me focus my work on serving and supporting moms.
-I will be submitting my book proposal to Hay House Publishing in April 2018.
-If I win the first prize and become a Hay House author, I will use some of the proceeds to create a platform where moms can connect with each other based on their location or a common issue.
+I will use some of the proceeds to provide support for local moms.
 The priority of my business is now “Helping Moms Connect”.
 It has been such a rewarding journey so far and I can’t wait to see where this goes.
 Onwards and upwards.